cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 ### Standard Date/Time String {#stringdatetimesect}

-Tag value 0 is for date/time strings that follow the standard format described in {{RFC3339}}, as refined by Section 3.3 of {{RFC4287}}.
+Tag value 0 contains a text string in the standard format described by the `date-time` production in {{RFC3339}}, as refined by Section 3.3 of {{RFC4287}}, representing the point in time described there.
+A nested item of another type or that doesn't match the {{RFC4287}}
+format is invalid.

 ### Epoch-based Date/Time {#epochdatetimesect}

-Tag value 1 is for numerical representation of civil time expressed in seconds relative to 1970-01-01T00:00Z (in UTC time).
+Tag value 1 contains a numerical value counting the number of seconds from 1970-01-01T00:00Z in UTC time to the represented point in civil time.

 The tagged item MUST be an unsigned or negative integer (major types 0 and 1), or a floating-point number (major type 7 with additional information 25, 26, or 27).
+Other contained types are invalid.

 Non-negative values (major type 0 and non-negative floating-point numbers) stand for time values on or after 1970-01-01T00:00Z UTC and